How to Generate Code 128 barcode in C#

 How can I generate a Code 128 barcode in C#?

-How do I read a Code 128 barcode in C#?
+How do I read a barcode in C#?

-IronBarcode allows you to export barcode images to various formats, including JPEG, ensuring flexibility in handling barcode images for different use cases.
+IronBarcode can export barcode images to various formats, including JPEG, which allows for flexibility in handling and integrating barcode images into different applications.